EGwizdala/TENIS/README.md

 # TENIS
-Simple oldschool game in tenis.
+Simple oldschool tennis game (pong) for two players: you and computer.

 ## Table of contents
 * [General info](#general-info)